ezefranca/XCFrameworkGeneratorApp/README.md

 # XCFramework Generator App

-A very simple macOS utility that turns a `.xcodeproj` into a distributable `.xcframework`.
+A very simple macOS utility that turns a iOS `.xcodeproj` into a distributable iOS `.xcframework`.

 ![](/app.png)